zarf-dev/proposals/0048-schema-update-process/README.md

 ### Updating packages

 Once the latest schema is introduced the built zarf.yaml file will contain the package definition for each apiVersion.
-Versions will be separated by `---`.
-Currently, Zarf only checks the first yaml object in the `zarf.yaml` file.
-To maintain backwards compatibility newer packages must place the v1alpha1 definition at the beginning of the zarf.yaml.
+Package definitions will be separated by the standard YAML `---`.
+Currently, Zarf only checks the first yaml object in the zarf.yaml file.
+To maintain backwards compatibility newer packages must place the v1alpha1 definition at the beginning of the zarf.yaml file.
 Future versions of Zarf will check the api version of each package definition and select the latest version that it understands.

 A new field on all future schemas called `.build.apiVersion` will be introduced to track which apiVersion was used at build time.
 This field will be used to determine which version of the package definition will be printed to the user during `zarf package inspect definition` and the interactive prompts of `zarf package deploy|remove`.

 ### Minimum Zarf version requirements

-Zarf will introduce a minimum version requirement for the package to be deployed.
-If there is a new field in the v1beta1 schema that changes the deploy process, then the package should not be deployable on versions of Zarf without that feature.
-A new field `build.deployRequirements` will be automatically populated on create.
+Zarf will introduce a new field `build.deployRequirements` which will be automatically populated on create.
+If there is a new field in any schema that changes the deploy process, then the package should not be deployable on versions of Zarf without that feature.
 This field will be checked on deploy to prevent users from deploying packages that may break.
 This will not work on versions of Zarf where this field is not yet implemented.
 The field will look like below:
 ```go
 type DeployRequirements struct {
 	// the minimum version of the Zarf CLI that can deploy the package